AmosZhu/ChatGPT-Actions/index.md

 GitHub API: The Action uses the GitHub API to access public repository data.
 Since the data is publicly available, using the GitHub API in this way does not involve sharing any personal data with third parties.
 7. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
 Any updates will be posted on this page, and the date of the last revision will be indicated at the top of the policy.

-8. Contact Information
-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].